Why Students Consider the Provisional Pathway into Medical School!

 This pathway offers security and flexibility, while still leading to postgraduate medicine.

-• Maintain the required GPA/WAM during your undergraduate degree
+- Maintain the required GPA/WAM during their undergraduate degree

 So what universities offer which pathway?